ibm-cloud-docs/openshift/openshift_health.md

     ...
     ```
     {: copyblock}
-7. Modify the configuration YAML with the node selector and toleration for the worker pool label and taint that you previously created.
+7. Modify the configuration YAML to include the node selector and toleration for the worker pool label and taint that you previously created.
 For more information and examples, see the following {{site.data.keyword.openshiftshort}} documents.
 The examples use a label and toleration of `logging: clo-efk`.
     * [Node selector](https://docs.openshift.com/container-platform/4.5/logging/config/cluster-logging-moving-nodes.html){: external}.
 Add the node selector to the Elasticsearch (`logstore`)and Kibana (`visualization`), and Fluentd (`collector.logs`) pods.
       ```
       spec: